President of Suriname

 The president of the Republic of Suriname (President van de Republiek Suriname) is, in accordance with the Constitution of 1987, the head of state and head of government of Suriname, and commander-in-chief of the Suriname National Army (SNL).
 The president also appoints a cabinet.

-The current president is Chan Santokhi, a former chief of police.
-He is affiliated with the Progressive Reform Party (VHP).
-Santokhi was elected on 13 July 2020 as president by acclamation in an uncontested election, and inaugurated on 16 July on the Onafhankelijkheidsplein in Paramaribo in a ceremony without the public presence due to the COVID-19 pandemic.
+The current president is Jennifer Geerlings-Simons, a former chairwoman of the National Assembly.
+She is affiliated with the National Democratic Party (NDP).
+Simons was elected on 6 July 2025 as president by acclamation, and inaugurated on 16 July on the Onafhankelijkheidsplein in Paramaribo in a ceremony.

 History

 The office of president was created upon independence from the Netherlands in 1975.
-Until 1987, the role was largely ceremonial.
+Until 1987, the presidency was mostly a ceremonial post, discharging most of the functions previously vested in the monarchy of the Netherlands.
+For all intents and purposes, real power was vested in the prime minister.

 The first officeholder was Johan Ferrier, a schoolteacher and veteran politician who had served as governor since 1968.
 He resigned as president in August 1980, several months after a coup d'état.
-From then until 1988, the presidents were essentially army-installed puppets of Lt.
-Col. Bouterse, who ruled as a dictator with few practical checks on his power.
-Democracy was restored in 1988, the year after the adoption of the constitution, in which the duties and responsibilities of the president were included.
-On 24 December 1990, two days after Bouterse's resignation as army commander, the army called president Ramsewak Shankar to inform him that he and his cabinet were removed from office.
-Police Chief and Acting Commander of the Army Ivan Graanoogst was appointed acting president.
+From then until 1988, the presidents were essentially army-installed puppets of army commander Dési Bouterse, who ruled as a de facto military dictator with few practical checks on his power.

+Bouterse allowed multiparty elections in 1987, shortly after the current constitution was approved in a referendum.
+The presidency became an executive post, with duties and responsibilities similar to those of presidents in semi-presidential republics.
+On 24 December 1990, two days after Bouterse's resignation as army commander, the army called president Ramsewak Shankar to inform him that he and his cabinet were removed from office, in another coup d'état; police chief and acting army commander Ivan Graanoogst was appointed acting president.
 On 27 December 1990, Johannes Kraag became the president.
-Since 1991, the president is elected democratically.
+The army returned power to civilians in 1991, and the president has been freely elected ever since.